DavideCandoli/PULSEE/README.md

 In order to save processing power and lighten calculations, a suitable choice of units of measure has been taken.

 **Remark:** In the whole program, energies and frequencies are considered quantities with the same physical dimensions.
-The identification between them is a consequence of setting the Planck constant h (originally the proportionaly constant for the conversion form frequencies to energies) equal to 1.
+The identification between them is a consequence of setting the Planck constant h (originally the proportionaly constant for the conversion from frequencies to energies) equal to 1.

 The standard units employed in the software are listed below.